typpo/ad-detector/README.md

 Stories may be marked as sponsored, but sometimes it's very subtle because the whole point is that users don't know it's an ad.
 Well-known publications like NYT, The Atlantic, Gawker, and so on are doing this.

-## Install for Chrome or Firefox
+## Install for Chrome

-Get the latest download links on the [AdDetector site](http://ianww.com/ad-detector) (not yet, but soon).
+Get the latest download links on the [AdDetector site](http://ianww.com/ad-detector).
+Firefox extension coming soon.

 ## Running from source

 Run `./setup_hardlinks` before you load the Chrome or Firefox plugins.
 This will connect the generic code in `src/` to the proper locations in the browser-specific subdirectories.
 To make changes to injected code, you only need to edit in `src/` directly.

+## Contributing

+I value contributions.
+Looking for an easy way to get involved?
+Add a [rule](https://github.com/typpo/ad-detector/blob/master/src/rules.js) for a site currently not covered by AdDetector.
+Please open pull requests on this Github repository.

 ## License (MIT)